 That’s the thing about Asian restaurants in Amsterdam.
 They could be good, but they’re just overpriced.
 For example, an almost-good bowl of pho at Pho 91, the most popular place to get pho in Amsterdam, is about €14!
 They don’t even give you the side plate of bean sprouts, basil and peppers or the basket of four spices to go with your pho.

 Because of the price-to-quality ratio, I avoid certain cuisines in Amsterdam.
 Luckily, I’ve got a handful of solid recommendations for the best Asian restaurants in Amsterdam.

-- One Dim Sum in Oud-West is my favorite spot for dim sum.
+- One Dim Sum in Oud-West is my favorite spot for dim sum for price/quality.
 Don’t opt for the traditional siu-mai or har-gow.
 Those are so-so.
 Get the fresh shrimp rice rolls, lo pax xo turnip cakes, fried aubergine with shrimp inside, and ginger fried rice with pork.
-Better yet, just call me up and let’s go there together so I can point out all the things I like.
-I’m a regular there.

 - Thaise Snackbar in city center is my go-to spot for Thai food.
 DO NOT mistake this for Thai Restaurant across the street.
 Make sure you are going to the Thaise Snackbar that is a hole-in-the-wall in which you’ll have to squeeeeze through tables to get to your seat.
 There will probably be a line but it goes quickly.

 - Yamazato is a one Michelin star sushi restaurant in Amsterdam, but surprisingly for such a high-quality sushi place, the prices are not bad.
 You can get a 9-piece sushi set for €39,99.
 In the same hotel as Yamazato is also Restaurant Sazanka, which is a one Michelin star teppanyaki place in Amsterdam.